 Thanks to actresses like Lupita Nyongo & Taraji P. Henson, wearing your natural hair is embraced–and beautiful.

-Seeing representation of myself in print and media gives the word minority a positive connotation.
+Seeing a representation of myself in print and media gives the word minority a positive connotation.

 My parents kept me very involved in church.
 We were a part of a small baptist denomination.
 When we went out of town for youth trips, I was often surrounded by a sea of white.
 Teenage girls are always looking for a love connection, especially when they are surrounded by